Published at: 2025-10-30

 2. Set Matching Conditions:

-• Select a personnel field (single/multi-select, including external personnel) from the configuration table.
+4. Specify Assignee Field: Select a personnel field from the configuration table (single/multi-select, external allowed).

-Return to current node after resubmission or designated node processing
+Return to current node after rejection Re-submissions bypass prior approvals.

 picture coming soon: